joennlae/riscv-llm/README.md

 This repository is used for some preliminary testing of the RISCV-LLM project.
 It is based on the [RISC-V Getting Started Guide](https://risc-v-getting-started-guide.readthedocs.io/en/latest/linux-qemu.html) and the [RISCV-Bringup](https://github.com/carlosedp/riscv-bringup/blob/master/Qemu/Readme.md) repository.

-## Includes
+## Features

-* RISC-V QMEU setup running Ubuntu22.04 with RISC-V Vector Extension v1.0 (RVV) (v0.7.1 is not supported in QEMU)
+* RISC-V QMEU setup running Ubuntu22.04 with RISC-V Vector Extension (RVV) v1.0      (v0.7.1 is not supported in QEMU)
 * CI Pipeline for building and testing the RISC-V LLM project
 * GCC 13.2 with RVV 1.0 support including intrinsics v0.11